 You will be entitled to a Minimum Income Amount (MIA) every week.
-This can be used as you wish and can never be used to pay towards your care unless you choose to do so.
-The Welsh Government sets the amount of the Minimum Income Amount (MIA) each year and the current amount is shown on page 14 of this Fact Sheet.
+This is a sum of money you are entitled to retain from your own income and can be used as you wish and can never be used to pay towards your care unless you choose to do so.
+The Welsh Government sets the amount of the Minimum Income Amount (MIA) each year and the current amount is shown on page 15 of this Fact Sheet.
+The Council can pay the MIA to the care home to pass on to you, so that there is money available for your own use and if this is the case the MIA will be added to invoices issued for care home charges.